 Rose Lodge & 22 on Rose are located in Rose Street and Wale Lodge is in Wale Street 5 minutes away.
 These 3 guesthouses are small & cosy.
-They have recently been renovated and are located close to one another in the colourful historic Muslim “Malay Quarter” known in Cape Town as the Bo-Kaap, just below Signal Hill and the Noon Day Gun … an authentic canon fired every day at midday!
+Each house can only accommodate maximum 6 people.
+They have recently been renovated and are located close to one another in the colourful historic Muslim “Malay Quarter” known in Cape Town as the Bo-Kaap, just below Signal Hill and The Noon Day Gun … an authentic canon fired every day at midday!
 It is one of the oldest residential areas in the city.
 The area has its own unique old world charm.

 The fashionable and trendy De Waterkant Village is also just around the corner with its boutiques, restaurants, and nightlife.
 And Cape Town’s International Convention Centre and world famous Victoria & Alfred Waterfront are also within walking distance or a short ride away.